alt-romes/linear-core/popl_response.md

 > Are there other significant Linear Haskell programs beyond the three libraries evaluated in the paper?

 We chose the codebases in question due to a combination of size and real-world utility (e.g. `linear-base` is used by effectively most Linear Haskell programs).
-While other codebases that use Linear Haskell exist, they are often not pure Haskell codebases (e.g. the `inline-java`, `jni` and `jvm` projects), which difficults the ability to pass them through our tool or are too small to provide meaningful information.
+While other codebases that use Linear Haskell exist, they are often not pure Haskell codebases (e.g. the `inline-java`, `jni` and `jvm` projects), which makes it challenging to pass them through our tool or are too small to provide meaningful information.

 > The result has fairly narrow applicability: IRs for lazy linearly typed languages.

-As pointed out in **Review B**, our work applies beyond IRs for lazy linear languages.
+As pointed out in **Review B**, our work applies beyond IRs for lazy linear languages (i.e. Core and Haskell).
 Conceptually these issues arise in any languages that feature non-strict features (e.g. streams, lazy evaluation via libraries, etc.) and so our work can be seen to apply to linear extensions of such languages.
 We plan to reposition our motivations accordingly.

 > Do you have any sense of what the improvement would be if compared against a baseline syntactic linear type system for Core, i.e. Bernardy, et al. but for Core?